 - If configured to "yes" then constrain allowed cores to the subset of allocated resources.
 This functionality makes use of the cpuset subsystem.
 Due to a bug fixed in version 1.11.5 of HWLOC, the task/affinity plugin may be required in addition to task/cgroup for this to function properly.
 The default value is "no".

 - If configured to "yes" then constrain the job's allowed devices based on GRES allocated resources.
 It uses the devices subsystem for that.
 The default value is "no".

-- If configured to "yes" then constrain the job's Kmem RAM usage.
-In addition to RAM usage.
+- If configured to "yes" then constrain the job's Kmem RAM usage in addition to RAM usage.
 Only takes effect if ConstrainRAMSpace is set to "yes".
-The default value is "yes", in which case the job's Kmem limit will be set to its RAM limit.
+The default value is "no".
+If set to yes, the job's Kmem limit will be set to AllowedKmemSpace if set; otherwise, the job's Kmem limit will be set to its RAM limit.
 Also see AllowedKmemSpace.

 - If configured to "yes" then constrain the job's RAM usage by setting the memory soft limit to the allocated memory and the hard limit to the allocated memory * AllowedRAMSpace.
 The default value is "no", in which case the job's RAM limit will be set to its swap space limit if ConstrainSwapSpace is set to "yes".
 Also see AllowedSwapSpace, AllowedRAMSpace and ConstrainSwapSpace.
 NOTE: When enabled, ConstrainRAMSpace can lead to a noticiable decline in per-node job throughout.
 Sites with high-throughput requirements should carefully weigh the tradeoff between per-node throughput, versus potential problems that can arise from unconstrained memory usage on the node.
 See <https://slurm.schedmd.com/high_throughput.html> for further discussion.